leenrd/emoc/README.md

 > [!Important]
 >
-> Emoc is a layer of abstraction to javascript, that makes it less cryptic and more readable.
+> Emoc is a basic layer of abstraction to javascript, that makes it less cryptic and more readable.

 ## Features